5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 1. Download latest OC EFI Release and unpack it
 2. Select the config of your choice and rename it to `config.plist`
-3. choose `csr-active-config` based on your macOS version to disable SIP: `67080000` for Big Sur, `FF070000` for Catalina/Mojave, `FF030000` for High Sierra
+3. choose `csr-active-config` based on your macOS version to disable SIP: `EF0F0000` for Monterey, `67080000` for Big Sur and `FF070000` for Catalina/Mojave
-4. Graphics:
 	- AMD GPUs may require additional `boot-args`.
 Check WhateverGreen repo to find out which you need.
 	- If you want to use the Intel UHD 630 integrated graphics to drive a display, download this [Framebuffer-Patch](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional%20Files/Intel_UHD_630_HDMI_DP_Framebuffer-Patch.plist).
 Open it with a plist editor and copy the dictionary `PciRoot(0x0)/Pci(0x2,0x0)` to `DeviceProperties > Add` (comment-out the existing entry with "#" first, to disable the existing entry).
-5. Getting the Intel(R) I225-V Ethernet Controller to work:
+4. Getting the Intel(R) I225-V Ethernet Controller to work:

 	- macOS Big Sur Users (macOS 11.4 or later) don't have to change anything here since this is the currently active config!
 But for completeness sake, this is what you would have to do otherwise: